ilyarudyak/cs231n-convolutional-nn-2018/readme.md

 For this last part, you will be working in either TensorFlow or PyTorch, two popular and powerful deep learning frameworks.
 You only need to complete ONE of these two notebooks.
 You do NOT need to do both, and we will not be awarding extra credit to those who do.

 Open up either PyTorch.ipynb or TensorFlow.ipynb.
 There, you will learn how the framework works, culminating in training a convolutional network of your own design on CIFAR-10 to get the best performance you can.

 ## Assignment 3
+(we use assignments from Spring 2019, but they are the same)

 ### Q1: Image Captioning with Vanilla RNNs (25 points) NumPy
 The Jupyter notebook RNN_Captioning.ipynb will walk you through the implementation of an image captioning system on MS-COCO using vanilla recurrent networks.